minetest/minetest/doc/client_lua_api.md

 * `minetest.get_wielded_item()`
     * Returns the itemstack the local player is holding
 * `minetest.localplayer`
-    * returns LocalPlayer handle.
+    * Holds a reference to LocalPlayer object.
 See LocalPlayer below.

 ### Client Environment
 * `minetest.get_player_names()`